diegosoc/qualitative_social_data_analysis/README.md

-# Qualitative_social_data_analysis
+# Qualitative social data analysis
+## Diego Dorrego
-Here you can find some AI tools for qualitative research in social science
+Here you can find some AI tools for qualitative research in social science.
+This is helpfull for social scientist who want to improve their methods and save time spent in pre-analysis.

 ![alt text](visualizations/wordcloud_all_doc.png)